av8ramit/tensorflow-quarterback-projection/README.md

 # tensorflow-quarterback-projection
-This is the Stanford CS229 final project classifying quarterbacks as NFL-ready or busts.
+This is a neural network classifying quarterbacks as NFL-ready or busts based on college data and the teams that draft them.